Tyron Vrede

-Tyron Vrede (born 18 September 1996) is a Dutch professional gridiron football linebacker for the Ottawa Redblacks of the Canadian Football League (CFL).
-He was the tenth overall pick by the Redblacks in the 2021 CFL Global Draft.
+Tyron Vrede (born 18 September 1996) is a Dutch professional gridiron football linebacker for the Edmonton Elks of the Canadian Football League (CFL).
+He was the tenth overall pick by the Redblacks in the 2021 CFL global draft.

 Early life

 Vrede grew up playing association football in his hometown of Amsterdam, describing himself as a physical player, but got interested in American football after he was gifted a copy of the video game Madden 2000 for the PlayStation.
 Since the Netherlands does not allow kids to play tackle football until they are 17, he played flag football for a few months before he could join a full-contact team.
 However, with no exposure to international recruiters, Vrede did not receive any offers to play college football after graduating from high school.
 Over the next two years, he carried luggage at an Amsterdam airport, coached flag football, and managed a gym to make enough money for a potential move to the United States.

 Vrede played with the Amsterdam Crusaders in his hometown, even serving as the team's placekicker.
 He played in the EFL Bowl in 2016, which they lost to the Frankfurt Universe.
 Vrede was also called up to the Dutch junior national teams on several occasions.
 He was eventually selected to play in the International Bowl at AT&T Stadium in Arlington, Texas, representing Team World against Team USA under-19s.
 "That's when I knew I could play at an American level," Vrede said of the experience.
 He began sending his highlight film to American junior colleges and attended football camps in Germany to attract attention from coaches.